MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/prestashop-1-7/_index.md

 4. Open the **Giftcards** tab.
 5. Set all gift cards to **off**.
 6. Install and configure the new plugin following the instructions below.
-7. Don't uninstall the older plugin until you are sure all orders created with that plugin have been fully processed
+7. Don't uninstall the older plugin until you are sure that orders created with the new plugin are successfully processed

 {{< /details >}}